American Culture & English Program (ACE)

 ACE 613.
 Advanced Reading and Writing for Graduate International Students.
 (4)

-For non-native, English speaking graduate students, an intensive reading and writing course focusing on English vocabulary development, reading comprehension and analysis, composing and rhetoric within graduate-level academic and professional contexts.
+For non-native, English speaking graduate students, an intensive reading and writing course focusing on English vocabulary development, reading comprehension and analysis, composing and rhetoric.
+Students learn critical skills needed for success in academic writing.

 ACE 619.
 Advanced Speaking and Presentation for Graduate International Students.
 (2)